ArduPilot/MethodicConfigurator/BLOG-discuss1.md

 1. Insert the micro SDcard back into the flight controller
 1. Connect a USB cable to the FC and open *ArduPilot Methodic Configurator*.
 It will ask you again *Do you want to provide a .bin log file and run the IMU temperature calibration using it?* Select `Yes` and point it to the `.bin` file that you just downloaded.
 1. Wait until finished It can take 10 Minutes or more look at the produced graphs they are also automatically saved to disk on the vehicle directory
-1. Press `Write selected params to FC, and advance to next file`.
+1. Press `Upload selected params to FC, and advance to next file`.

 The graphic below depicts the accelerometer drift versus time and the board temperature versus time.
 The temperature curve, depicted in black, is logarithmic as expected.
 The other curves are smooth, proving that the flight controller was not moved in the process and the calibration is valid.
 As can be seen, before the calibration temperature changes caused a big change in accelerometer/gyro drift.
 After the calibration, temperature changes will cause no significant accelerometer/gyro drift changes.